larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 sudo pacman -S ---needed --noconfirm fwupd sudo systemctl start --now fwupd.service

+# Sidenote: topgrade which I will talk about later can do all the get updates and install steps for you
+# If you are going to use it, you can skip the manual steps below.
+#
+# If you wish to do it manually:
-# To display all devices detected by fwupd:
+# First display all devices detected by fwupd
 $ fwupdmgr get-devices

 # To download the latest metadata from the Linux Vendor firmware Service (LVFS):